-In short, none of the above methods except [21] consider coreset selection over incomplete data.
 Data cleaning for ML.
 Recently, there have been several works that clean the data to optimize the ML model.
 In contrast to the above discussion about task-agnostic incomplete data imputation, data cleaning for ML is task-aware, which triggers new technical challenges.
-SampleClean [47] focuses on cleaning selected samples, so as to answer SQL aggregate queries more efficiently, but it is not for any model.
-CPClean [40] proposes certain prediction to impute missing data for optimizing ML models.
-Different from us, it is customized to nearest neighbor classifiers rather than convex models solved by the gradient descent algorithm.
-BoostClean [49] regards data cleaning as a boosting problem that iteratively selects from a predefined set of cleaning algorithms, so as to continuously maximize the accuracy of a validation set with training iteratively.
-MisDetect [27] and IDE [30] focus on detecting mislabeled data instances using early loss signals and influence functions.
-Closer to our work is ActiveClean [48], which progressively cleans the data tuples that are likely to much influence the model measured by the gradients.
+SampleClean [37] focuses on cleaning selected samples, so as to answer SQL aggregate queries more efficiently, but it is not for any model.
+CPClean [31] proposes certain prediction to impute missing data for optimizing ML models.
+Different from us, it is customized to nearest neighbor classifiers rather than convex models solved by the gradient decent algorithm.
+BoostClean [36] regards data cleaning as a boosting problem that iteratively selects from a predefined set of cleaning algorithms, so as to continuously maximize the accuracy of a validation set with training iteratively.
+Closer to our work is ActiveClean [38], which progressively cleans the data tuples that are likely to much influence the model measured by the gradients.
 Different from us, given a budget K, we can select the coreset without training, but ActiveClean needs to train iteratively and label a set of validation dataset.
-We empirically show that our method outperforms ActiveClean on model accuracy and efficiency in Section 7.
+We empirically show that our method outperforms ActiveClean on model accuracy and efficiency.
+Data management for ML.
+Data management techniques [18] can be utilized to improve the effectiveness of ML model, including data discovery [17, 43, 44], data cleaning [15, 24, 25, 27, 46, 47, 54-56, 77], data exploration [48-51, 65-67], data compression [76, 80], and data labeling [16, 40].